The fluid level can be checked cold or heated to 50°C.

 On a vehicle with hot power steering fluid, with the engine running, set the front wheels to drive straight ahead.

-Unscrew the cap from the power steering reservoir (pic.
-2–27).
-Wipe the dipstick at the bottom of the cover with a clean rag.
+Unscrew the cap from the power steering reservoir (Fig. 2–27).
+Wipe the dipstick located at the bottom of the cap with a clean rag.

-Check the fluid level, which should be near the MIN·mark (pic.
-2–28).
-The permissible deviation of the liquid level on the probe from the MIN·mark is±2 mm.
+Check the fluid level, which should be near the MIN mark (Fig. 2–28).
+The permissible deviation of the fluid level on the dipstick from the MIN mark is±2 mm.

-The power steering reservoir must never be empty.
+The power steering fluid reservoir should never be empty.

 Screw the cap onto the power steering reservoir.

-Carry out a test drive at which the power steering fluid warms up to a temperature of approximately 50°C. Check the fluid level, which should be between the MIN and MAX marks.
+Perform a test drive, during which the power steering fluid will warm up to a temperature of approximately 50°C. Check the fluid level, which should be between the MIN and MAX marks.